boobo94/boobo94.github.io/_drafts/2022-03-30-how-to-launch-a-startup.md

 3 people, because 3 is a magic number, at least in a fairy tale.
 How to launch a startup when you talked with 3 users?
 That's not exactly a validation, is more a self validation or fear of failure.

 Talk with many, a lot, 3 - 5 - 10 are not enough.
 Talk with 100 or 1000 because you need to learn from them what are their problems.
 Guaranteed talking with 1000 people you can find some patterns that repeats, they have some similar issues and probably they need something specific that cannot be found at competition.
 Except that you break the fear and improve your communication skills.

+### How to talk with prospects

+Be polite, make an introduction about your subject and ask their permission to continue

+Todo: continue

 ### Pitch the product before is built